Kansas Car Insurance

 Despite Kansas's flat and straight roads, driving can sometimes prove to be a challenge.
 On major roads, like I-70, driver fatigue can become a big problem when driving for long distances.
 The weather in Kansas can also pose problems.
 During Kansas's infamous tornado season, severe thunderstorms appear frequently and with little warning.
 These storms often produce large, damaging hail and tornadoes.
 The National Weather Service recommends that if you see a tornado while driving, you should never try to out-drive it in your car.
 The storms can often change direction and have the potential to pick up a car or truck.
 If possible, park your vehicle and find shelter in a nearby building.
 If there is no time to get inside, find a low-lying area or ditch away from the vehicle and lay in it.
 Just be aware for the potential of flooding from heavy rains during the storm.

-Kansas Car Insurance Coverage
+Learn More About Required Kansas Auto Insurance Coverage

-Kansas's minimum requirements for car insurance are:
+The minimum requirements for car insurance in Kansas are:

 - Bodily Injury Liability Coverage: $25,000 per person and $50,000 per accident